oheil/IdatFiles.jl/README.md

 ## Currently supported files

-This is an early stage and only the following files are supported:
+This is package is in an early stage and only the following files are supported:
 * Illumina Human Methylation Epic